WayneCrawford/tiskitpy/docs/source/examples/3_data_cleaner.rst

 .. code-block:: python

-    # If you print and plot the stream "normally", can not see which is which
+    # If you print and plot the stream "normally", they have the same channel names
     print(z_compare)
     z_compare.plot()